 I was closing one night when I heard something on the bar fall to the floor.
 I was the only person in the restaurant so I was pretty freaked out, to say the least.
 I went to investigate and discovered that my keys had fallen to the floor.
 The thing is, I never had my keys on the bar, so I’m not sure how they got there.
 And I’m most definitely confused as to how they ended up on the floor.
 I had heard stories of weird things going on inside The General Morgan Inn but this was the first time it happened to me."

-Most Haunted Theatres to Visit
+Most Haunted Theaters to Visit

-1. The Bird Cage Theatre in Tombstone, Arizona
+1. The Bird Cage Theater

-The Bird Cage Theatre in Tombstone, Arizona is an icon of America's wild west.
-In 1881, the Bird Cage Theatre stayed open 24 hours a day, 365 days a year.
-The saloon, bar, and theatre hosted some of the most expensive and high-stakes gambling among silver miners in the region — even featuring a private poker room where the minimum buy-in was $1,000.
-For perspective, that’s about $24,500 today!
-Even to this day, bullet holes remain in the walls from deals and gambling sessions that went bad.
+The Bird Cage Theater in Tombstone, Arizona is an icon of America's Wild West.
+In 1881, the Bird Cage Theater stayed open 24 hours a day, 365 days a year.
+The saloon, bar, and theater hosted some of the most expensive and high-stakes gambling among silver miners in the region — even featuring a private poker room where the minimum buy-in was $1,000.

 According to the saloon’s operators, over 26 ghosts still love to party at this historic building.
-Visitors and employees have seen spirits of former saloon inhabitants, some of which appear to be wearing old-fashioned cowboy hats.
+Visitors and employees have seen spirits of former saloon inhabitants, some of whom appear to be wearing old-fashioned cowboy hats.

-People have also smelled cigar smoke and whiskey, been touched and pushed by unseen forces and heard laughter, yelling, and old-timey music playing at night, much like the parties of the Old West era.
+People have also smelled cigar smoke and whiskey, been touched and pushed by unseen forces, and heard laughter, yelling, and old-timey music playing at night, much like the parties of the Old West era.
 One of the most infamous ghost sightings is of a man in black wearing a visor who paces back and forth across the stage.

-2. Woodstock Opera House in Woodstock, Illinois
+2. Woodstock Opera House

 Elvira was once an early 1900s actress with dreams of making it big in the performing arts.
 After years of hard work, she auditioned for a lead role in the ballet but was devastated to hear that another woman had been chosen for the part.
 In her grief, Elvira jumped from the highest tower of the opera house and landed on the street below.